 If you do not think you should have to pay the penalty charge, you can submit a challenge online or by post, quoting the PCN number, to: Surrey County Council Parking, PO Box 355, Sheffield, S98 1ES.

-Challenge your parking fine online
+Pay or challenge your parking fine online

-Your challenge should explain why you do not think you should not pay the penalty charge and include any supporting evidence that you have.
+Your challenge should explain why you do not think you should pay the penalty charge and include any supporting evidence that you have.

 If we receive a challenge within 14 days of the date on which the PCN is served, but reject the challenge, we will allow a further 14 days from the date on which the rejection letter is issued in which to pay the reduced penalty charge.